novocytal/PrismaNOW/README.md

-# prismaNOW • Listen to your favs on all major music plaforms.
+# prismaNOW • Listen to your favs from all major music plaforms.

 prismaNOW is a Discord music and social bot written in [Python](https://www.python.org "Python homepage") by [Twentysix](https://github.com/Cog-Creators/) (base code) and rewritten and modified by [novocytal](https://github.com/novocytal).
 It can host a conversation with you, invoke social features for a server, and you can listen to your favorite songs, and help others discover new songs they might like.